The Laws of The 3 Weeks of Mourning

 7. Some permit rinsing the front part of the mouth, taking care that no water enters the throat area.

 8. One who has difficulty swallowing pills (prescribed by a doctor) may drink the amount of water required to swallow them.
-(One
+(One who is feeling sick is not obligated to fast, and may not act strictly in this regard)

 9. During the reading of the Torah on a fast day, the custom is that certain verses are read aloud by the congregation.
 The individual who is called up for that aliyah should not read the verses aloud with the congregation.
 Instead, he should wait until the reader says them aloud and read along with him.